All Hazards - Fire Specialty Units

 Training for HazMat team members includes an intensive 200-hour course along with weekly in-service training to stay up-to-date on the latest trends, safety precautions and potential risks.

 The Technical Rescue Team has grown and adapted to meet the needs for specialized rescue services for Scottsdale’s residents and visitors.
-The team is responsible for safely performing rescues in difficult and often dangerous locations that fall outside of traditional fire department responses.
+The team is responsible for safely performing rescues in difficult and often dangerous locations.
 These responses represent the High Risk/Low Frequency type incidents that require specialized equipment and training: High Angle, Swift Water, Confined Space, Structural Collapse, Trench and Tree Rescue.

 In 2005, the Technical Rescue Team (TRT) was located at Fire Station 606 and consisted of 12 members assigned to Engine 606.
 With the inclusion of SFD into the Regional Automatic Aid System, the Technical Rescue Team was now used as a regional resource.
 Scottsdale could both provide and receive technical rescue services regardless of political boundaries.
 Scottsdale Technical Rescue soon became a leader among its regional partners, with members representing SFD in the ROCC (Regional Operations Consistency Committee) and the East Valley Training Consortium.